Emarioo/BetterThanBatch/docs/guide/04-Structs.md

 log(your_apples.count, your_apples.size);
 ```

-Members of a struct cannot be of the struct's type as that would create a paradox.
+The type of members cannot be that of their own struct as that would create a paradox.
 You can however use a pointer of it's own struct since pointers have a fixed size.
 ```c++
 struct Paradox {
     n: i32;